-Myth 1: Window Films Don’t Last
+Myth 1: Window Films Are Not Durable

 While it is true that some of the earliest produced window films had short shelf lives, modern window film is incredibly durable.
 Manufacturers of professionally applied window film offer warranties that cover any problems that arise with the product.
 In many cases, the warranty is 10 or more years in a commercial setting and often lifetime for a residential warranty.
 There are documented cases of window films lasting 25 years while still looking great and performing.
-Contact us for a full explanation on the products that we offer.
+Contact us for a full explanation of the warranties on the products that we offer.

-Myth 2: Window Films Discolor
+Myth 2: Window Film Will Discolor Over Time

 If you have an impression that window films will fade or change color over time, you’re likely remembering an older type of window film.
 Modern films utilize color stable technologies that keep your film looking great without discoloration for many years to come.
 Plus, your warranty will typically cover any discoloration issue, but it is unlikely you will have any problems in this area.

-Myth 3: Window Films are a Band-Aid Solution
+Myth 3: Window Films Are A Band-Aid Solution

-This point piggybacks off our first myth, but window films aren’t a short-term, quick fix that don’t last.
+This point piggybacks off our first myth, however window films aren’t a short-term, quick fix solutions that don’t last.
 As we mentioned, architectural window film lasts for many years and make existing windows perform better much more cost effectively than replacement.
 Also, window film can often be installed with much less disruption to your home or commercial space than window replacement.

 Myth 4: Window Films Will Darken Windows